MMA Personalities News - Page 44

 Do you have a hot MMA story or news item that you have found and would like to share?
 Simply read the instructions, then post it to our MMA News Share Forum to have it display here for the community to read on this page.

-Gina Carano Trains for Cris Cyborg (video)
+Gina Carano speaks for first time about Cyborg loss

-Submitted Aug 5, 2009 6:43PM by BrutalKnockOut - 4 comments
+Submitted Aug 28, 2009 11:42AM by BrutalKnockOut - 4 comments

 Filed under: StrikeForce, EliteXC, MMA Personalities